Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/private_managed_vnet/README.md

 <!-- BEGIN_TF_DOCS -->
-# BYO Vnet with private endpoints
+# Private workspace with managed VNet

-This deploys a VNet and the module with private endpoints:
+This deploys the module with workspace isolation set to allow outbound Internet traffic.
+The resources include:

-- AML Workspace (public access) with private endpoints integrated with Vnet
+- AML Workspace (private)
-- Storage Account
+- Storage Account (private)
+- Key Vault (private)
+- Azure Container Registry (private)
+- App Insights and Log Analytics workspace

+The managed VNet is not provisioned by default.
+In the unprovisioned state, you can see the outbound rules created in the Azure Portal or with the Azure CLI + machine learning extension `az ml workspace outbound-rule list --resource-group $RESOURCE_GROUP --workspace-name $WORKSPACE`.
+Since all possible provisioned resources are private, this collection should include one of type `PrivateEndpoint` for each of the following:

 - Key Vault
-- App Insights and Log Analytics workspace
+- Storage Account: file (spark enabled)
+- Storage Account: blob (spark enabled)
+- Container Registry
+- AML Workspace (spark enabled)

+After the network is provisioned (either by adding compute or manually provisioning it with [the Azure CLI + machine learning extension](https://learn.microsoft.com/en-us/cli/azure/ml/workspace?view=azure-cli-latest#az-ml-workspace-provision-network)), the private endpoints themselves will be created.

 ```hcl
 terraform {